epfl-ada/ada-2023-project-workingteam2023/readme.md

 7. What evolution of the society can we depict from all of the previous results?

-## Proposed additional datasets (if any): List the additional dataset(s) you want to use (if any), and some ideas on how you expect to get, manage, process, and enrich it/them.
-Show us that you’ve read the docs and some examples, and that you have a clear idea on what to expect.
-Discuss data size and format if relevant.
-It is your responsibility to check that what you propose is feasible.
+## Dataset
+1. CMU Movie Summary Corpus.
+This dataset contains more than 42’000 movie plot summaries as well as general information about the movie such as the release date or the production country
-1. IMDb: Incorporating the IMDb dataset into our analysis provides additional insights into the movies.
+2. IMDb: Incorporating the IMDb dataset into our analysis provides additional insights into the movies.
 Since there is a lot of missing values for the movies' box office revenues, will use the weighted average ratings data from title.ratings.tsv.gz to quantify a movie's success.
 IMDb is a recognised source for movie reviews.
 We therefore trust their methods for collecting and weighting this data.
 The IMDb dataset and our dataset use different identifiers for movies, IMDb employs "tconst," while our dataset uses the Freebase movie ID.
 In order to merge these datasets, we must establish a link between the two sets of IDs.
 We retrieve the correspondance from the Wikidata query service by performing a query in SPARSQL.
 Subsequently, we generate a correspondence table, removing any duplicate entries.
 With this completed correspondence table, we can proceed to merge the two datasets seamlessly.

 ## Methods
 Appart from the classic preprocessing methods that we used to filter and arrange our data, we used Natural Language Processing (NLP), and in particular the Latent Dirichlet Allocation (LDA), which is a generative statistical model used to classify text in a document to a particular topic.
 It builds a topic per document model and words per topic model, modeled as Dirichlet distributions.
-We used the LDA to look for particular fears in the plot summaries of the movies, namely the fear of war, of climate change, of corruption, of terrorism, of civilization collapse, of pandemic, of technology and of aliens.
-Although some themes already stand out, we will need to refine our methods for M3 in order to single out precise fears.
-The work done does however seem promising.
+We used the LDA to look for particular fears in the plot summaries of the movies.

 ## Proposed timeline
 1. Assess a list of fears that we want to extract from movies plot